kernelcrash/electron-rom-emulator/README.md

 ```
    ?&FC0E = 1
 ```
+After you insert a ROM like this, you can ctrl-break to reboot the Electron, and hopefully you should be able to interact with the ROM.

 This interface is effectively a proof of concept for simple communication between the interupt and a main outer loop that runs on the stm32f4 board.